 Friday 24th May and with all the shopping complete we leave the heat and chaos of Marrakech to move on to the final destination of the tour – the Cascades D’Ouzoud some 150km to the north east.

 On the way we stop near Demnate, a town which we can safely say beat all other places hands down with the insanity … Read more

 Wed 22nd and today’s destination is Marrakech via the Tizi n Test pass through the High Atlas.
 The road through the mountains runs for around 150km or so and climbs to a height of 2092m through almost continuous hairpin bends.
-It is barely one car wide … Read more
+It is barely one car wide in places but with the way the road bends and turns you can see … Read more

 Today, Tues 21st May, will be our longest driving day of 320km/200 miles for tonight’s wild camp just north of Aoulouz at the foot of the High Atlas.
 The route is back along the Draa Valley where we stopped to buy a box of dates from a roadside seller (a good recommendation from the guide book) and then along the … Read more

 Sun 19th May and we head to Zagora for a two night stay.
 For a change we do take the direct route as it’s the only one and it takes us through the Draa Valley with its kasbahs and palmeries.
 The town of Zagora is like may others with one main street and the buildings are all modern as it … Read more

 Sat 18th May and today we travel through the stunning Todra Gorge on our way to Tazzarine.
 The Gorge runs through 300m high sheer cliffs of red sandstone and at points narrows to just the road and the river wide.
 Having been before we didn’t stop this time although I probably still took hundreds of photos!

 Friday 17th and tonight’s destination is Tamtattouche at the northern end of Todra Gorge.
 But first we have to get out of the campsite…..